IMG Academy: Boys' and girls' soccer programs

 IMG Academy offered an academy soccer program and year-round soccer camps from 1999 to 2017.
 IMG Academy was home to U.S. Soccer's full-time residency program for the United States' U-16 and U-17 men's national teams.
 It was integral in developing the United States' top youth soccer prospects.
-The original idea of the residency program was to give elite players the opportunity to train in a professional environment as most MLS clubs did not have a substantial youth academy system in place prior to 2009.
 The Bradenton Academy grew from an initial twenty players to thirty in 2002 and then to forty in 2003.
 The program was split into a U-16 squad and a U-17 squad.
 The girls program was a member of the Girls Academy League.

-A typical day for the student-athlete at Bradenton consisted of academic classes in the morning followed by sports training in the afternoon.
-Students at the academy took accelerated courses and graduate high school a year early, making the players who do not turn pro immediately some of the most heavily recruited prospects in college soccer.
 The academy traced its roots back to Project 2010 which highlighted ways U.S. Soccer could make the senior men's national team a legitimate threat to win the World Cup by the end of the decade.
 Two programs that were born from Project 2010 were Generation Adidas (previously called Project-40) and the Bradenton Academy.
 The academy was started in January 1999 with the backing of IMG and Nike, but was closed in 2017 due to the proliferation of U.S. Development Academy programs.